delivops/terraform-aws-cloudwatch-rds/README.md

    You enter the number of depths that you can bear in your instance, the recommendation is 64.
    In case of alerting, the solution is change the disk type to something stronger.

-8. swap usage too high- with number
+8. swap usage too high- with threshold
-   You enter the number of memory allocate for swap that you can bear in your instance, the recommendation is 256000000 (256MB).
+   You enter the percentage of swap from RAM size, the recommendation is 10%-20% of swapping

+9. high storage space- with threshold:
+   You enter the threshold for storage, for example 80%.
+   In case of alerts, the solution will be increasing the storage of your instance.

 ## License